nalimuradov/clickbait/README.md

 **Wh-adverbs** were more common in the heavily viewed videos.
 > Wh-adverb: "how", "when", "where", "why"

-This is neat as it shows that titles that **answer a question** or **are a question themselves** garner attention, such as "Why I eat quail eggs", or "How does tortoise live so long?"
+This is neat as it shows that titles that **answer a question** or **are a question themselves** garner attention, such as "Why I eat quail eggs", or "How does a tortoise live so long?"

 Strangely enough, **verbs** (both present and past-tense) seemed to make more appearances in the least-viewed video titles.